hpcleuven/VscDocumentation/source/access/data_transfer_using_winscp.rst

    can transfer files by dragging them to and from other folder windows or the desktop.

-During the installation of WinSCP, you'll be prompted for a mode.
-But you can always change your mind afterwards and select the interface mode by selecting the \\"Preferences\" category after starting WinSCP.
+The default mode is "commander".
+You can always switch the modes
+by going to the the "Options" tab, choosing "Preferences" and selecting the \\"Environment\\Interface\" category.

 Enable logging
 ~~~~~~~~~~~~~~